anfelor/file-templates/README.md

 ## Possible issues

- 1. There is no test whether a file already exists yet, simply overwriting the existing file.
- 2. It should work on Windows, but that has not been tested.
+ 1. It should work on Windows, but that has not been tested.
- 3. There are no unit tests.
+ 2. There are no unit tests.

 ## Contributing